jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 important forms but `$form.important input.mandatory` selects important forms with mandatory fields.

-The CSS4 capturing technique will be incorporated into this project's JSONPath implementation.
+CSS4 selector capturing will be incorporated into this project's JSONPath implementation.
 By duplicating a syntax which the majority of web developers should become familiar with over the next few years the learning curve